Great Spotted Woodpecker

 Great spotted woodpeckers hammer for one of four reasons:

-1. It wants to create a little cavity in the tree for nesting.
+- 1. They want to create a little cavity in the tree for nesting.

-2. It is looking for insects, which are hiding under the bark of trees.
+- 2. They're looking for insects, which are hiding under the bark of trees.

-3. It wants to attract female woodpeckers.
-This is also called “drumming”, because the great spotted woodpecker uses its bill to very quickly perform about 10-15 blows on a trunk or branch.
+- 3. They want to attract female woodpeckers.
+This is also called “drumming”, because the males use their bills to very quickly perform about 10-15 blows on a trunk or branch.

 The great spotted woodpecker is hammering all the time, but it does not need painkillers and does not suffer from brain concussion.
 A kind of suspension between its bill and skull protects the bird so that it can hammer all day long.